 - Review orders for finishing specifications and verify product with the order to customer specifications.

-- Run all converting equipment keeping in line with high-quality standards, minimal scrap, and acceptable productivity levels.
+- Run finishing equipment with high quality standards, minimal scrap and acceptable productivity levels.

-- Inform the Manager of key issues daily.
+- Inform immediate Supervisor of key issues daily.

 - Set a good example for all employees by displaying an excellent work ethic, being a team member, and observing all company policies.

 - Keep work area and inventory area organized and clean per GMP/SQF guidelines

 - Any other duties as assigned by supervisor.

 - Ability to be licensed for Powered Pallet Jack Lift